Jean Harlow: 1929–1932: Platinum blonde star

 In late 1929, Harlow was spotted by Ben Lyon, an actor filming Howard Hughes' Hell's Angels; another account gives Angels head cameraman Arthur Landau as the man who spotted and suggested her to Hughes.
 Hughes was reshooting most of his originally silent film with sound and needed an actress to replace Greta Nissen, whose Norwegian accent was undesirable for her character.
-Harlow screen-tested for Hughes, who gave her the part.
-On October 24, 1929, Harlow signed a five-year contract with Hughes, paying $100-per-week (equivalent to approximately $ in dollars).
+Harlow screen-tested for Hughes, who cast her in the part.
+On October 24, 1929, Harlow signed a five-year contract with Hughes worth $100 per week (equivalent to approximately $ in dollars).

 During filming of Hells Angels, Harlow met MGM executive Paul Bern, her future husband, for the first time.

 Hell's Angels premiered in Hollywood at Grauman's Chinese Theatre on May 27, 1930, and became the highest-grossing film of that year, besting even Greta Garbo's talkie debut in Anna Christie.
 Hell's Angels made Harlow an international star.
 Though she was popular with audiences, the critics were less than enthusiastic.
-The New Yorker called her performance "plain awful", though Variety magazine conceded, "It doesn't matter what degree of talent she possesses ... nobody ever starved possessing what she's got."
+The New Yorker called her performance "plain awful," though Variety magazine conceded, "It doesn't matter what degree of talent she possesses ... nobody ever starved possessing what she's got."